 Arrhythmias that originate at the level of the junction of the atrium and ventricle (AV node and/or proximal His bundle), such as AV nodal reentrant tachycardia or junctional ectopic tachycardia, are characterized by depolarization of the ventricle and retrograde atrial activation (if present), manifested by a retrograde P wave.

-When a patient with a wide-complex tachycardia is being evaluated and the diagnosis is not certain, it is important that the arrhythmia be initially regarded as ventricular tachycardia until it is proved to be otherwise.
+When a patient with a wide-complex tachycardia is being evaluated and the diagnosis is not certain, the arrhythmia must be initially regarded as ventricular tachycardia until it is proved to be otherwise.

 Sinus tachycardia is the most common cause of tachycardia, as it is usually a normal physiologic response to emotional or physical stimulation.